A guide to making your travel dreams a beautiful reality

 If a clean bed is all you need

-If you don’t care if the hotels are highly rated and want a bed, you can extend your travel for free options.
+If you don’t care if the hotels are highly rated and want a bed, you can extend your travel for free.
 When using the Chase travel portal, there are often hotels throughout Europe for unbelievably low points per night.
 It would be easy to stretch your points over many trips if you wanted.
 We are talking in Europe, at some of the top destinations!

 Are you planning to travel?
 Check out country travel guides on our Destinations page.